A-Slimani/ufc-data-project/README.md

     - include a weight class column
 - remove fighters who havent fought in the ufc
     - For some reason they are in the ufcstats fighters db

+## Notes
+Saving table space / size with enums
+- Currently the size of the fighter table is `432kb`
+- Check the all the distinct stances with command `SELECT DISTINCT(stance) FROM fighters;`
+    - The stances are `Switch, Orthodox, Open Stance, Southpaw, Sideways, EmptyString???`
+- Script used to convert the column into an enum
+- After converting the stance to enums the table is now